Hombre2014/hello-rails-back-end/README.md

 >  Pure Ruby on Rails API back end.

-## Hello rails back end part of the project
+## hello-rails-back-end part of the project

 This project will consist of two separate apps:
 - hello-rails-back-end (this one)